-In the next few months Paddling.net will be doing a series of specific exercises for paddlers, targeting a different muscle group every month.
+This leg workout routine is part of a series of specific exercises for paddlers, each one targeting different muscle groups.
 Each exercise, in the series, will be a part of a full body routine to be done three days a week.
 It's a great routine for athletes in almost any sport.
 For the paddler, it will build endurance, muscle, balance and coordination.

 Perform each exercise by doing three sets of twenty reps.
 Rest only long enough, between each set, to catch your breath.
 No longer than two minutes between sets.
 If you feel out of breath and need a longer rest break, lower the weight used until you can do each set with a thirty second to one minute rest.